biosustain/git-training-table-cool/aboutme.md

 #About Daria

-I am working as a PhD at DTU Biosustain
+I am working as a PhD at DTU Biosustain in QMCM